SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_EN81X0.md

 ## About

-The **Ericsson EN81X0 Encoder** driver supports various encoder/re-encoder modules: the **EN7100** and the **EN8190**.
+The **Ericsson EN81X0 Encoder** connector supports various encoder/re-encoder modules: the **EN7100** and the **EN8190**.

-The connector has 2 connector ranges: v.1.0.0.x and v.3.0.0.x.
-Driver range 3.0.0.x differs from range 1.0.0.x in that it supports firmware version 7.
+The connector has 2 connector ranges: the v.1.0.0.x and v.3.0.0.x.

+Range 3.0.0.x differs from range 1.0.0.x in that it supports firmware version 7.

 ## Installation and Configuration